MangAgbai/MangAgbai/README.md

-- 👋 Hi, I’m @MangAgbai
+- 👋 Hi, I’m Agbai Chiagoziem Mang.
+A Nigeria DevOps/AWS Engineer
-- 👀 I’m interested in DvOps/Cloud related activities
+- 👀 I’m interested in DevOps/Cloud related activities
-- 🌱 I’m currently learning ...
+- 🌱 For me, Everyday is a day to learn and improve.
 - 💞️ I’m looking to collaborate on projets that relate to DevOps and the microservices architecture.
-- 📫 How to reach me ...
+- 📫 You can reach me using my mail --mangagbaichiagoziem@gmail.com
 - 😄 Pronouns: HE/HIM.
 - ⚡ Fun fact: ...